TrigerSoft/streamx/learn/cep.md

 Understanding the true nature of CEP applications

 #### Data analytics is divided to two major domains:
-1. Analyzing large amounts of *historical* data to make better decisions in the *future*.
-The data and decisions are usually not related directly.
+1. Analyzing large amounts of *historical* data to
+  - find behavioral patterns.
+  - find root cause of some problem.
+  - ... other types of *post-mortem* analysis
 2. Analyzing events in *current* time frame to take a *compensating* action.
 There is a direct relation between the event and the action.

 #### The second domain is CEP.
 In summary, CEP applications must meet the following requirements: